sarutlaa/tinitiate-aws-glue/markdown/lambda-function.md

 - Scalability: AWS Lambda automatically scales by adjusting the number of EC2 instances based on the number of incoming requests.
 This means your function can handle increases in workload without any manual intervention.
 - Pay for Use: You only pay for the compute time you consume, making AWS Lambda a cost-effective solution for running code that responds to events.

-## Hands-On Lambda Function Creation
+## Hands-On Lambda Function Creation in Python

 ### Step 1: Open AWS Lambda Console
 - Navigate to the AWS Management Console.